Singing bowls for healing

 Since that occasion, I haven’t had any doubt about the path that had chosen me.

-Is sound healing legit?
+Is sound healing effective?

 Residents of rehabilitation center and nursing home are sharing their experience with sound healing.